RoperoIvan/Fisica/README.md

 - BOTTOM ARROW = shoot the ball with the dock.

 - LEFT MOUSE BUTTON = if you click in the music or sound icon you will mute the music of the game.
 If you click again you will unmute the music. / Also if you are in debug mode and you click and hold the ball you will be able to drag it.
-If you release it the joint will disappear.
+If you release it the joint will disappear./ Also if you click in the "Jugar" button you will start a new game.
+The same with the button "Jugar otra vez", that will return you to the main screen.

-- SPACEBAR = to pass between the initial scene and the lose scene.

 - F1 = you will see the debug mode.